Intrinsic Spin Nernst Effect and Chiral Edge Modes in van der Waals Ferromagnetic Insulators: Dzyaloshinskii-Moriya vs. Kitaev Interactions: Methods

-\textit{Atomistic spin model simulations --} To simulate CrI$_3$ magnetic layers, we setup a 2D honeycomb lattice of size $L_x=L_y=\SI{100}{nm}$ with open boundary conditions, presented schematically in \cref{fig:lattice}.
+To simulate CrI$_3$ magnetic layers, we set up a 2D honeycomb lattice of finite size $L_x=L_y=\SI{100}{nm}$ with nonperiodic boundary conditions, presented schematically in \cref{fig:lattice}.
 The edges are zigzag along the $x$ direction (top and bottom boundaries) and the armchair along the $y$ direction (left and right boundaries).
 In the main text, we focus on spin accumulation at the zigzag edges, where the temperature gradient is applied along the $x$ direction.
-The results for the armchair edges, where the temperature gradient is along the $y$ direction are presented in \cref{sec:AdditionalNumResults}.
+The results for the armchair edges, where the temperature gradient is along the $y$ direction, are presented in \cref{sec:armchairEdges}.
 Although the dispersion of the edge modes is different for both models on the zigzag edge compared to the armchair edge \cite{MookLossQuBitcoupling}, for the DM model, there is no significant difference in the transverse spin signal.
-However, in the Kitaev model the transverse spin signal is quite different on the armchair edges and we observe indications of possible magnon corner states, a signature of higher-order topological states, which will need further investigation and are beyond the scope of the present Letter.
+However, in the Kitaev model, the transverse spin signal is quite different on the armchair edges and we observe indications of possible magnon corner states, a signature of higher-order topological states, which require further investigation and are beyond the scope of the present article.

-The spin dynamics in both the DM and the Kitaev models are separately simulated using atomistic spin simulations by solving the nonlinear sLLG equation, implemented via the \vampire software package.
-For technical details, see the \cref{sec:technicalDetails}.
+The spin dynamics in both the DM and Kitaev models are separately simulated using atomistic spin simulations by solving the nonlinear sLLG equation, implemented via the \vampire software package.
+For technical details, see \cref{sec:technicalDetails}.